tamentis.com

 Result

-This is a dry cider, blurry since I used a juicer instead of a press and a
+This is a blurry dry cider.
+I assume it was blurry because I used a juicer

 lot of solids were left into the juice.
 But overall, I enjoy drinking it